diogotcorreia/master-thesis/docs/content/ch07-conclusion.typ

-Moreover, a tool, named #TheTool, has been developed to aid with finding the dangerous constructs that can lead to class pollution, and it has good precision and performance.
+Moreover, a tool, named #TheTool, has been developed to aid with finding the dangerous constructs that can lead to class pollution, exhibiting suitable precision and performance upon evaluation.
-Notably, it is able to detect class pollution in all currently known vulnerable projects.
+Notably, it is able to detect class pollution in all evaluated known-vulnerable projects.

 Furthermore, an empirical study has been conducted on the latest version of #raw_data.len() popular open-source Python projects,